ww44ss/ww44ss.github.io/_drafts/2016-8-13-Machine Learning for High Performance Reverse Geo-Coding.md

 The purpose here to improve dramatically computation times while meeting high ( ~ 98% ) accuracy.

-####A Note on Performance Measurements
+#### A Note on Performance Measurements
-Performance results are difficult communicate because they have context only within specific definitions.
-In this case I standardized data collection as much as possible to ensure some level of comparability.
+Performance results can be difficult communicate because they have context only within specific definitions.
+In this case I standardized data collection as much as possible to ensure a level of comparability.
 Each measurements was taken in a standardized run framework where the data were divided into training and test data sets and then the modeling and prediction steps were individually timed.
 In some cases these times timing measurements differ slightly from those time observed when computations were done in loops with varying numbers of data points.
 For the API calls I used elapsed-time measurements since these better reflect actual usage.

 ### ANALYSIS

+This analysis has three parts,

 #### getting started